mvallebr/site_mvalle/_posts/2023-09-02-your-team-and-the-american-civil-war.markdown

 date:   2023-09-02 10:30:00 +0100
 categories: personal
 ---
-I am no specialist in (north) american history, but a simple visit to [wikipedia](https://en.wikipedia.org/wiki/American_Civil_War) is enough to understand it was a conflict regarding slavery.
+I am no specialist in (north) american history, but a simple visit to [wikipedia](https://en.wikipedia.org/wiki/American_Civil_War) is enough to understand the American Civil War was a conflict regarding slavery.
 From the first paragraph: "The cause of the war was the dispute over whether slavery would be permitted to expand into the western territories, leading to more slave states, or be prevented from doing so, which many believed would place slavery on a course of ultimate extinction.".

 When you read the causalities section, the numbers are scary: "The war resulted in at least 1,030,000 casualties (3 percent of the population), including about 620,000 soldier deaths—two-thirds by disease—and 50,000 civilians" - and that's a minimum number, the real percentage of the population that died in this war is huge.